Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Empirical Analysis

 \subsection{Spam on Base and Arbitrum}

 \Cref{fig:base-spam-full} shows spam's share of total gas on Base alongside the gas target and minimum gas price.
 Three phases are visible.
-First, after the Dencun upgrade in March~2024, Base progressively raised its gas target and spam's share rose sharply, peaking near 50\% in early 2025 (cf.\ \Cref{fig:base-spam-growth} for an indexed view of absolute gas).
-Second, when Base reduced the gas target from 70M to 50M in June~2025, spam's share declined (cf.\ \Cref{fig:base-target-decrease}).
-Third, starting in December~2025, Base introduced and progressively raised a protocol minimum gas price; spam's share fell sharply and remained below 15\% through February~2026 (cf.\ \Cref{fig:base-spam-decline}).
+First, after the Dencun upgrade in Mar~2024, Base progressively raised its gas target and spam's share rose sharply, peaking near 50\% in early 2025 (cf.\ \Cref{fig:base-spam-growth} for an indexed view of absolute gas).
+Second, when Base reduced the gas target from 70M to 50M in Jun~2025, spam's share declined (cf.\ \Cref{fig:base-target-decrease}).
+Third, starting in Dec~2025, Base introduced and progressively raised a protocol minimum gas price; spam's share fell sharply and remained below 15\% through Jun~2026 (cf.\ \Cref{fig:base-spam-decline}).

 \Cref{fig:arb-spam-full} shows the corresponding spam share for Arbitrum.
 Both rollups charge an L2 execution fee plus an L1 data posting surcharge; before Dencun, the L1 component dominated, but blobs made it negligible.
-The gas price floors discussed here differ in scope: Arbitrum's floor of 0.01~gwei (set at Dencun, down from an effective minimum of approximately 0.1~gwei when L1 costs dominated) covers the total fee, i.e., both execution and data posting, whereas Base's floor (introduced in December~2025) applies only to the L2 execution fee.
+The gas price floors discussed here differ in scope: Arbitrum's floor of 0.01~gwei (set at Dencun, down from an effective minimum of approximately 0.1~gwei when L1 costs dominated) covers the total fee, i.e., both execution and data posting, whereas Base's floor (introduced in Dec~2025) applies only to the L2 execution fee.
 With its higher floor, Arbitrum experienced lower spam than Base throughout the post-Dencun period (mostly 5--25\%).
-In January~2026, Arbitrum doubled the L2 gas price floor to 0.02~gwei as part of a broader fee mechanism overhaul~\cite{arb-fee-tweet-2025, arbitrum-dia-2026}.
-As noted in \Cref{sec:ecosystem-response}, spam's share dipped briefly after the change but rebounded to around 20\% by mid-February.
+In Jan~2026, Arbitrum doubled the L2 gas price floor to 0.02~gwei as part of a broader fee mechanism overhaul~\cite{arb-fee-tweet-2025, arbitrum-dia-2026}.
+As noted in \Cref{sec:ecosystem-response}, spam's share dipped after the change; a brief rebound in mid-February proved transient (cf.\ \Cref{tab:arb-fee-floor}), and spam subsequently settled below pre-change levels.